Prasasti Seni

-Prasasti Seni is the twelfth studio album from Malaysian pop singer-songwriter Siti Nurhaliza.
+Prasasti Seni is the eleventh studio album from Malaysian pop singer-songwriter Siti Nurhaliza.
 The album was released on 12 April 2004 in Malaysia, Singapore and Brunei and at a later time in Indonesia on 23 May 2004.
 This album also includes a heart-shaped VCD that features a video message from Siti and a video clip of "Pejam Matamu".
 Notable singles include "Dialah Di Hati", which is also nominated in Best Song category in Anugerah Industri Muzik, "Lagu Rindu" & "Seindah Biasa".